metio/terraform-provider-k8s/docs/data-sources/ecr_services_k8s_aws_pull_through_cache_rule_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) PullThroughCacheRuleSpec defines the desired state of PullThroughCacheRule.The details of a pull through cache rule. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) PullThroughCacheRuleSpec defines the desired state of PullThroughCacheRule.
+The details of a pull through cache rule. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only